kicaj29/angular-examples/README.md

 To switch between situation A and B use setting __useDeepCopy__ from the MySuperControlComponent.

 __Validation__
 This custom control contains also example with custom validator.
+First step is to implement interface *Validator*.
+Next step is to create custom validator *MySuperConrolRangeValidator* that is dedicated only for this control but
+it uses shared validator logic *numberRangeValidator*.
+If we want support only reactive forms function *validate(c: AbstractControl)* from *Validator* interface can be empty but it has to exist to not get exception in run time.

 Links: